bchin224/momentum-clone/README.md

 - Make API call for the weather
 - Get time from moment.js library
 - Make API call for a random quote
+- Add the Links and Todo links (not necessarily functional)

 ## User Stories
 - As a user, I want to be able to input my location.